 Clark Capital claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2018.
+Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2019.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The Navigator U.S. Style Opportunity composite has been examined for the following period(s): 1/1/2005 through 12/31/2018.
+The Navigator U.S. Style Opportunity composite has been examined for the following period(s): 1/1/2005 through 12/31/2019.
 The verification and performance examination reports are available upon request.

 Composite Description: The Navigator U.S. Style Opportunity composite invests in exchange-traded funds through strategic rotation among U.S. equity styles (Growth & Value) and capitalizations (Large, Medium and Small).
 The portfolio is then opportunistically overweighted in the market segments expected to be the most profitable in the near term - large or small cap, growth or value - and underweighted in those segments expected to be weaker.
 The strategy is passively managed using a strategic allocation of broad based market indices, rebalanced annually.
-The portfolio has an unconstrained asset allocation policy and seeks to maximize returns through a rigorous investment discipline that seeks to take advantage of the performance differential between segments of the equity market under different market conditions.
+The portfolio has an unconstrained asset allocation policy and seeks to maximize returns through a rigorous investment different market conditions.
 Style and capitalization rotation are employed in an effort to take advantage of emerging opportunities and to minimize the effect of securities that are no longer optimal for the composite.
 The goal of the strategy is to outperform an unmanaged buy and hold investment, reduce the effects of broad market declines and to provide capital appreciation.